SirLynix/obs-kinect/README.md

 ## I copied the files and the source doesn't show up

 Did you install every dependency, including Kinect Runtime (or SDK) and Visual Studio 2019 redistribuables?
+Are you using OBS Studio 25.0 or newer?
+Since 0.3 this plugins no longer works with OBS Studio 24.0 (this is because of source icons OBS-Studio added in v25, I can build the plugin for OBS 24 if upgrading is an issue for you).

 Links are in the "requirement" and "how to use" parts, right above.

 ## I have a Kinect source but there are no device in the list